Johan Rudolph Thorbecke: Political career

-The collapse of the conservative cabinet in 1862 brought Thorbecke back in power.
-On 31 January 1862, he started his second term as minister of the Interior and chairman of the Council of Ministers.
-Thorbecke's relationship with the King had improved because the focus of his reforms had shifted from politics to economics, and despite the increased disunity among the liberals, his cabinet lasted for four years because of the support of the Catholics.
+The collapse of the conservative cabinet in 1862 brought Thorbecke back into power.
+On 31 January 1862, he started his second term as Minister of the Interior and chairman of the Council of Ministers.
+Thorbecke's relationship with the King had improved because the focus of his reforms had shifted from politics to economics.
+Despite the increased disunity among the liberals, his cabinet lasted for four years because of the support of the Catholics.
 One of Thorbecke's first acts in his second term was the abolition of the governmental departments for religious affairs.

 Other notable achievements include the construction of several canals, several acts on healthcare, the municipal tax reform in 1865 and the Secondary Education Act in May 1863.

-The latter would later prove to be one of his governmental masterpieces; in addition to the gymnasium, the new schooltype Hogere Burgerschool (HBS) would provide education to some hundreds of thousands of students between 1864 and 1974.
-As a result of a reform in 1968 the HBS was succeeded by the school types like HAVO and atheneum.
+The latter would later prove to be one of his governmental masterpieces.
+In addition to the gymnasium, the new Hogere Burgerschool (HBS) school type would provide education to some hundreds of thousands of students between 1864 and 1974.
+As a result of a reform in 1968, the HBS was succeeded by the school types like HAVO and Atheneum.

 The cabinet collapsed on 10 February 1866 and Thorbecke resigned after a conflict regarding criminal law in the Dutch East Indies.

 Thorbecke returned to being leader of the opposition in the House of Representatives.
 In 1868, he formed the Van Bosse-Fock cabinet, but did not take part in the cabinet himself.
 Three years later, after this cabinet had collapsed over foreign policy, the 73-year-old Thorbecke did not hesitate to start his third term.
 In December 1871 however, he fell ill and never fully recovered.
 Thorbecke died at his home in The Hague on 4 June 1872, at the age of 74.

 Hated by some (he was not a man of concessions), he is nowadays considered a towering figure in Dutch parliamentary history.
-There are three statues of Thorbecke (one in Amsterdam, one in The Hague and one in Zwolle) and a room in the Dutch parliament building is named after him.
+There are three statues of Thorbecke (one in Amsterdam, one in The Hague and one in Zwolle), and a room in the Dutch parliament building is named after him.

 Thorbecke wrote many articles on history and several newspaper articles (especially in the Journal de La Haye) on topics of the day.
 He published a study on the philosophy of history (in German).
 All of his speeches in parliament have been published.